rizonkumar/Flight-Service/README.md

 ## Error Handling

-The application uses custom error handling with `AppError` class and standardized error responses.
-Errors are logged and appropriate HTTP status codes are sent in the responses.
+The application uses custom error handling with the `AppError` class and standardized error responses.
+Errors are logged, and appropriate HTTP status codes are sent in the responses.

 ## Logging